LexiYin-mh/T2I-ICL-Low-Semantic/README.md

 - **`prompt_type`**: Selects the type of prompt to use.
 Available options include:
   * `default`: The standard prompt design as described in our paper.
   * `cot` (Chain of Thought): Incorporates multi-step inference prompts, prompting the model to generate reasoning steps ("let's think step by step") before the final output.
-  * `exact`: Directly provides the ground truth label as the textual input.
-  * `caption`: Replaces images in the prompt with their corresponding captions.
-  * `instruct`: Adds an additional sentence explicitly stating the relationship between textual input and visual output in each demonstration.
 - **`gen_mode`**: Determines the output mode of the model, with two options:
   * `image`: The model generates an image output.
   * `text`: The model generates textual descriptions for the next image.